Sente Technologies

 Sente Technologies (also known as Bally Sente, Inc.) was an arcade game company.
-Founded as Videa in 1982 by several ex-Atari employees, the company was bought by Nolan Bushnell and made a division of his Pizza Time Theatre company in 1983.
+Founded as Videa in 1982 by ex-Atari employees Roger Hector, Howard Delman, and Ed Rotberg, the company was bought by Nolan Bushnell and made a division of his Pizza Time Theatre company in 1983.
 In 1984 the division was acquired by Bally Midway who continued to operate it until closing it down in 1988.
 The name Sente, like Atari, is another reference to Bushnell's favorite game, Go and means "having the initiative."

 Videa

 Videa developed their first games, Gridlee (a.k.a.
 Pogoz, an arcade game), Lasercade (for the Atari 2600) and Atom Smasher (a.k.a.
 Meltdown, also for the Atari 2600) in 1982 with the intent of entering both the arcade and home console market in 1983.
 An attempt was made to get Gottlieb to distribute Gridlee and Fox to release Lasercade and Atom Smasher (also known as Meltdown) but all three failed to come to market.
 The console market crashed in Christmas of 1983 and the prototype Gridlee machine did poorly out on its field test so Gottlieb and Fox both passed on their respective deals.